Last Updated on September 7, 2022 by ashley.davis

 If you live far away or are unable to visit in person, consider sending a card or making a phone call to bring them some holiday cheer!

 Easter is a special time of year that brings family and friends together.
 For seniors, this can mean plenty of fun activities to enjoy.
 There’s something for everyone, from egg hunts to luncheons to church services.
+Also, spend time with your loved ones at a nursing home or senior center.
+Bring gift baskets, treats, and games to share, and enjoy their company.
 So, get creative and make this Easter one to remember for your elderly loved one!

 What are your plans for Easter?
 Please share them with us in the comments below!